 Keto Tuscan shrimp skillet is one awesome weeknight dinner!
 Really, you can't go wrong with this one.
 First off, it's screams yummy, comfort food since it's creamy, garlicky, and so satisfying.
 Plus, it's nutritious, low in carbs (just 6 net carbs per serving) and high in protein (45% protein by calories).
 And last but not least — you're whole dinner is done in 15 minutes with just one pan.

 This all-in-one dish is filling (more than a half pound of shrimp per person!) and requires no sides.
 Simply serve as is and dinner is done!

 Increasing The Protein

-To make this dish high in protein, we:
+To make this creamy keto Tuscan shrimp high in protein, we:

 - minimized the heavy cream.
 Heavy cream is high in calories and fat, but low in protein.
 Therefore, the percent of protein from calories in cream is quite low.
 To make this dish higher in protein, we reduced the amount of heavy cream and increased other higher-in-protein, lower-in-calorie ingredients.
 We found that even when we reduced the amount of heavy cream, we still had some left in the pan when done.
 Since this dish isn't being served over zoodles or cauliflower rice, you really don't really need that much sauce.

 - increased the spinach.
 Spinach is low in calories and high in protein.
 And, even when you add a full, 5-ounce carton of spinach, it seems like a minimal amount after cooking and shrinking in size.